 '''

-function UTC_Time_Offset (Date : in Time := Clock) return Time_Offset;
+function UTC_Time_Offset (Date : Time := Clock) return Time_Offset;

 '''

 Returns, as a number of minutes, the difference between the implementation-defined time zone of Calendar, and UTC time, at the time Date.
-If the time zone of the Calendar implementation is unknown, then Unknown_Zone_Error is raised.
+If the time zone of the Calendar implementation is unknown, then Unknown Zone Error is raised.

 Returns the difference between Left and Right.
 Days is the number of days of difference, Seconds is the remainder seconds of difference, and Leap_Seconds is the number of leap seconds.
-If Left < Right, then Seconds <= 0.0, Days <= 0, and Leap_Seconds <= 0.0.
-Otherwise, all values are non-negative.
-For the returned values, if Days = 0, then If Days = 0, then Seconds + Duration(Leap_Seconds) = Calendar."-" (Left, Right).
+If Left < Right, then Seconds <= 0.0, Days <= 0, and Leap_Seconds <= 0.
+Otherwise, all values are nonnegative.
+For the returned values, if Days = 0, then Seconds + Duration(Leap_Seconds) = Calendar."-" (Left, Right).